stryder-dev/flutter_platform_widgets/README.md

 ## PlatformProvider

-A Provider that provides access to the functions of swicthing platforms which can be accessed from any screen.
+A Provider that provides access to the functions of switching platforms which can be accessed from any screen.

 Requires to be placed at the root (above MaterialApp, CupertinoApp or PlatformApp).